isotopp/isotopp.github.io/content/posts/2023-05-11-city-of-amsterdam-and-combustion-engines.md

 The cheapest way to do that is to park at a [Park and Ride](https://www.amsterdam.nl/en/parking/park-ride/), and then take the tram or subway into the city.
-Or just start using the bis, tram, subway or train starting at your door.
+Or just use the bus, tram, subway or train, starting at your door.

 The city does not believe into building roads to places that have more capacity than can be parked at the destination.
 So most major inroads into Amsterdam are single lane.